Continuation Sheaves in Dynamics: Sheaf Cohomology and Bifurcation: Algebraic constructions

-the composition is also denoted by $\sR := \sI\circ \sB$.
+Define the ring obtained from Booleanization of $\sL$ as the \emph{(Boolean) lattice ring} of $\sL$: the composition is also denoted by $\sR := \sI\circ \sB$.
 This is the natural way to give an abelian structure to a bounded distributive lattice $\sL$.
 We note that $\sR\sL$ is in general not free as additive $\Z_2$-module (vector space), nor as multiplicative monoid.
 Since $\sL$ may be regarded as a (commutative) monoid with respect to $\wedge$ we can use the monoid ring construction, cf. \cite{Lang,Bergman,Tarizadeh}, to define the $\Z_2$-algebra $\monZ\sL$, which is a free $\Z_2$-module (vector space).
-The elements of $\monZ\sL$ is finite formal sums $\sum_ia_i$, $a_i\in \sL$, with the additional requirement that $2a=a+a=0$.
+The elements of $\monZ\sL$ are finite formal sums $\sum_ia_i$, $a_i\in \sL$, with the additional requirement that $2a=a+a=0$.
 Multiplication is given by $a\cdot b := a\wedge b$.
-We refer to $\monZ\sL$ as the \emph{lattice algbera} of $\sL$ which first introduced in the context of minimal Boolean extension by MacNeille \cite{MacNeille}.
+We refer to $\monZ\sL$ as the \emph{lattice algebra} of $\sL$ which was first introduced in the context of minimal Boolean extension by MacNeille \cite{MacNeille}.
 The lattice algebra $\monZ\sL$ is clearly a Boolean ring as is the lattice ring.
 The $\Z_2$-monoid ring construction defines a covariant functor

 The analog of the homomorphism $j\colon \sL \to \B\sL$ is now given by the ring homomorphism:

 By definition $j(a\wedge b) = j(a) \cap j(b)$, which makes $j$ an algebra homomorphism.
 The image of the generators of $\monZ\sL$ in $\sR\sL$ are downsets in $\sfS\sL$ and via the induced $\vee$ operation the lattice $\sL$ can be retrieved.
 By construction